PARADISE OF SWEET WINES!

 Lamothe-Guignard - harmonious, nice fruit, correctly made.
 Definitely not for long keeping.
 87p.

-de Malle - more depth, intensity of fruit here.
+de Malle - more depth, the intensity of fruit here is big.
 And botrytis is better integrated than in 1999.
 Yummy!
 91p.

 Nairac - rich on alcohol, spicy, refined and elegant.
 Promising future.
 89-90p.